cham-s/async-websocket/README.md

 For simplicity the client only supports the most use frames to be sent or received.

-- message.data,  acollection of bytes
+- message.data, a collection of bytes
 - message.text, an encoded string
 - ping, to check if the connection with the other endpoint is still alive
 - pong, to respond to a ping